Loading...

 Stay Hydrated

-Drink plenty of water before and after your meal to help manage blood glucose levels.
+Drink plenty of water before and after your meal.
+Adequate hydration can assist in maintaining stable blood sugar levels.

 Mindful Eating